cvarier/2D-Elliptic-Mesh-Generator/README.md

 A more complete collection can be found within the `Screenshots` folder.

 ## Mathematical Framework
 The algorithms implemented in this project are mainly founded upon the principles of differential geometry and tensor calculus.
 The most fundamental concept behind the mathematics governing this project is the transition between coordinate systems in order to obtain the solution to partial differential equations in the most efficient manner possible.
-More specifically in the context of this project, this implies transforming a set of equations written in Cartesian coordinates to curvilinear coordinates.
+More specifically, in the context of this project, this implies transforming a set of equations written in Cartesian coordinates to curvilinear coordinates.
 This concept can be extended to any number of spatial dimensions, which will later be shown.
-However, a two-dimensional solution was developed in order to demonstrate the feasibility of generating smooth elliptic grids with the described specifications.
+However, a two-dimensional solution was developed in order to demonstrate the feasibility of generating smooth elliptic grids with the prescribed specifications.

 Consider a system of <i>n</i> dimensions which can be represented by the set of Cartesian coordinates <img src ="https://user-images.githubusercontent.com/16710726/31331568-d764704e-acb0-11e7-9bfe-f731ab10bc6a.gif" /> and the set of curvilinear coordinates <img src = "https://user-images.githubusercontent.com/16710726/31331564-d3a35088-acb0-11e7-9b25-68c3bcfdec27.gif"/>.
 We define the covariant metric tensor <i>g<sub>ij</sub></i> to be: